 Madrid has a great many surprising little museums tucked away all over the city.
-The Museo Cerralbo, once the home of the Marquis de Cerralbo, is less than 5 minutes walk from the very central Plaza de España, but nevertheless it feels like a well-kept secret.
+The Museo Cerralbo, once the home of the Marquis de Cerralbo, is less than 5 minutes walk from the very central Plaza de España, but nevertheless, it feels like a well-kept secret.

 The many swords and knives are a favourite of mine.
 Why stop at having a pair of sabres on the wall if you can have several hundred, all arranged in a gigantic shiny pointy pile?
-I found myself coveting the bath tub too – made of solid marble, you could almost swim lengths in it!

-Free entrance on Thursdays 17:00 – 20:00, Saturday from 14:00 and all day Sunday.
+Free entrance on Thursdays 17:00 – 20:00 and all day Sunday.